limejs/lime-ui/README.md

 # lime-ui
-a small, responsive, mobile-first css framework
+a small, responsive, mobile-first css framework which referenced from purecss